top of page

 Our horses do not act out on purpose

 If you feel your ride is not going to plan, take a step back and evaluate yourself.
 Are you demanding too much?
 Are you asking clearly and consistently?
 Has your horse successfully completed the maneuver in the past?
 Remember, even if your horse is capable of performing they can still be stiff, sore, or under the weather that day.
-Always have empathy for your equine partner.
+Take a step back and reevaluate.

 Woman riding a horse through the woods.
 The photo has been color red on one side and green on the other.